Common Types of Mice in the UK

 House Mouse

-The house mouse has brown-grey fur with a long tail covered in hair which are thicker and rougher than the tails of other mouse types.
+The house mouse has brown-grey fur with a long tail covered in hair which is thicker and rougher than the tails of other mouse types.
 House mice have large ears, small eyes, pointy noses, and tiny feet, which is different from field mice which have big back feet.

 When it comes to how long they live, house mice can survive for about a year if they're outside but can live for up to three years if they find a cosy spot inside.
 House mice munch on about 3 grams of food daily and like to eat cereals as well as fruits, seeds, and grains.